rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part01/README.md

 In the module descriptor, a `requires transitive` clause is listed for every single module that is part of the Java SE specification.
 When you say requires `java.se` in a module, all these modules will be available to you.

-These modules are classified into two categories briefly referred to previosuly:
+These modules are classified into two categories briefly referred to previously:

 1. Standard modules (`java.*` prefix for module names) that are part of the Java SE specification, e.g. `java.sql` for database connectivity, `java.xml` for XML processing and `java.logging` for logging.
 2. (Non-standard) modules not defined in the Java SE platform (`jdk.*` prefix) are specific to the JDK, e.g. `jdk.jshell`, `jdk.policytool`, `jdk.httpserver`